dart-archive/www.dartlang.org/src/site/docs/tutorials/forms/index.markdown

 the client program,
 called `slambook`,
 provides a form into which users can enter some information.
-It uses Web UI to bind the input data to Dart variables.
+It uses Polymer data binding to bind the input data to Dart variables.
 When the user clicks the submit button, the Dart code formats the data into a JSON string, sends it to slambookserver using an OPTIONS request to